canonical/charmed-kubeflow-chisme/src/charmed_kubeflow_chisme/testing/README.md

 ## `deploy_and_assert_grafana_agent`

 Helper function to deploy [grafana-agent-k8s](https://charmhub.io/grafana-agent-k8s) to the test model and add cos relations to the charm being tested.
-This function also checks if the grafana-agent-k8s has reached the desired state, which is blocked with a message composed of two of the following phrases "send-remote-write: off", "grafana-cloud-config: off" or "grafana-dashboards-provider: off".
+This function also checks if the grafana-agent-k8s has reached the desired blocked state.

 Relation can be enabled/disabled by flags:
 - metrics=True, to enable `<app>:metrics-endpoint grafana-agent-k8s:metrics-endpoint` relation